 Located in the heart of the coral triangle, Raja Ampat’s nutrient-rich waters are home to the world’s most impressive array of marine biodiversity including the Pinctada maxima oysters, which produce the rare and highly sought-after South Sea pearl.

-In the remote Aljui Bay, Aqua Blu guests have the unique opportunity to visit one of Indonesia’s leading eco-pearling farms to learn about these beautiful gems and the 4-year delicate process behind their harvest.
+In the remote Aljui Bay, our Indonesia cruise guests have the unique opportunity to visit one of Indonesia’s leading eco-pearling farms to learn about these beautiful gems and the 4-year delicate process behind their harvest.
 Not only are South Sea pearls valuable for their larger size and lustre but did you know that in this farm, more than 3000 hands are involved behind the journey of each pearl?
 An unmissable stop in your quest to discover the archipelago’s hidden treasures.

 Stroll through history at the Dutch Fort Belgica – Spice Islands

 Built in the 17th century by the Dutch East India Company during their dominating presence in the region, a stroll around Fort Belgica takes us back though the history of the Banda Islands.
 Our knowledgeable guides will tell tales of its significance as the only source of nutmeg in the world, as well as the English-Dutch rivalry to gain control over the spice trade.

 Fort Belgica remains the most iconic and best-preserved of the many forts built by the Dutch throughout the Spice Islands.
 It sits in a prominent position on top of a hill overlooking Neira’s Bay and offers majestic sunset views.
 In our distinctive Aqua Expeditions style, we have a special setup created exclusively for our guests which is accompanied by sunset drinks and a traditional dance performance, creating picture perfect moments to bring home.

 Witness a traditional kora-kora war canoe display – Spice Islands